hiqdev/composer-config-plugin/README.md

   in turn should be used for configs
-- files processing order is crucial to achieve expected behavior: options in root package have priority over options from included packages, more about it later in **Files processing order** section
+- files processing order is crucial to achieve expected behavior: options in root package have priority over options from included packages, more about it see below in **Files processing order** section
-- collected configs are written as PHP files in `vendor/hiqdev/composer-config-plugin-output` directory together with information needed to rebuild configs on demand
+- collected configs are written as PHP files in `vendor/hiqdev/composer-config-plugin-output` directory along with information needed to rebuild configs on demand
 - then assembled configs can be loaded into application with `require`

 [composer]: https://getcomposer.org/